 - Battery life during gaming

-The inclusion of an SD card slot, USB-C with Thunderbolt support, and HDMI port makes this a versatile machine for both gaming and content consumption.
-HP Omen Gaming Hub provides software control over performance profiles.
+HP includes an SD card slot, USB-C with Thunderbolt support, and HDMI, which is a versatile combination for both gaming and content work.
+The HP Omen Gaming Hub provides performance profile controls, though some users prefer to uninstall it.

 HP Omen Gaming Hub Software